apjv05/LeetCode/Problems/Linked Lists/README.md

 - Iterative Approach
     - Maintain three pointers: previous (initially None), current (initially head), and next_temp
     - In each iteration
-        1. Store next_temp = current->next
+        1. Store your next node in a variable `temp`
-        2. Reverse the link: current->next = previous
+        2. Reverse it by setting `current->next = previous`
-        3. Move previous forward: previous = current
+        3. Move previous forward by `previous = current`
-        4. Move current forward: current = next_temp
+        4. Move current forward by `current = temp`
-    - The new head of the reversed list will be previous after the loop finishes
+    - The new `head` of the reversed list will be `previous` after the loop finishes because its reversed
 - Recursive Approach
     - Base case: If head is None or head->next is None, return head
     - Recursive step: new_head = reverseList(head->next)